YorkDojo/yorkdojo.github.io/_worksheets/microbit/8-ball.md

 featured_image: 8-ball.gif
 ---

-## Step One: Get MicroPython
+## Step Zero: Get MicroPython

 On Google Chrome, find [the app 'MicroPython’ in the Web Store](https://chrome.google.com/webstore/detail/micropython/lhdjeebhcalhgnbigbngiaglmladclbo?hl=en-GB) - it’s free.
 This will allow you to write Python scripts and upload them to the Microbit.
 If you're reading this online, click the link to be put straight through to it.

-## Step Two: Write an '8' to the screen
+## Step One: Write an '8' to the screen

 In the Microbit app, write the following code: